TheBigBrainsCompany/TbbcMoneyBundle/README.md

 * twig presentation for forms
 * twig filters
 * commands for ratio creation and ratio display
+* automatic ratio fetch (with 2 ratio providers)
+* history of currency ratio

 Versions
 --------

+2.5.0 : 2014/09/25

+* no BC Break
+* new : A brand new ratio provider based on google finance convert
+* new : a simple way to choose the ratio provider from the config.yml
+* doc : readme updated
+* doc : better phpdoc for the RatioProviderInterface.php

+* new : a brand new MoneyManager that allows to create a Money object from a float value
+* doc : small fixes

 2.4.0 : 2014/09/25